broadinstitute/exome-results-browsers/data_pipeline/WRITE_RESULTS_FILES.md

 1. Create a temporary GCE instance.

-   Debian 11 is used here to have Python 3.9
+   Debian 11 is used here to have Java 11

    ```
    gcloud --quiet compute instances create erb-temp-instance \